“Three times I pleaded with the Lord about this, that it should leave me.” (2 Corinthians 12:8)

 PRAYER

-Lord, I know you are here, but I often struggle to feel your presence.
-Help me to see your responses to my prayers.
-I know you have called me to this life and that you are using it for my good.
-I do know that, but some days I still feel betrayed.
+Lord, I know You are here, but I often struggle to feel Your presence.
+Help me to see Your responses to my prayers.
+I know You have called me to this life and are using it for my good.
+I do know that, but some days, I still feel betrayed.
 Show me the blessings of this thorn.
-In your name, Amen.
+In Your name, amen.

 QUESTIONS TO PONDER:

-- As you walk through your journey with chronic illness, are you more likely to feel betrayed by God or guilty that you want it to come to an end?
-These questions are natural and are part of processing through your grief.
+• As you walk through your journey with chronic illness, are you more likely to feel betrayed by God or guilty that you want it to end?
+These questions are natural and are part of processing your grief.

-- One way that I have found helpful to process any thorns I encounter is to journal out my thoughts and emotions.
-If I try to process internally, I tend to get lost in my emotions.
-By journaling, I am able to think through my feelings and take a small step forward.
+• One way I have found helpful to process any thorns I encounter is to journal my thoughts and emotions.
+If I try to process internally, I get lost in my emotions.
+By journaling, I can think through my feelings and take a small step forward.
 Will you take 10 minutes today to journal about your feelings?

 Emotions Wheel